 I know insurance isn’t a sexy topic.
 No one wants to talk about it.
 That’s why insurance companies try to jazz it up with talking geckos or a retro Flo.
-But for us riders in particular, insurance is vitally important.
+But for riders in particular, insurance is vitally important.
 Most riders keep the bare minimum of motorcycle insurance and otherwise try not to think about it at all.
 But I’m here to argue that having good insurance will increase your enjoyment of riding a bike.

-Remember there are are lots of distracted drivers on the road who are not looking out for motorcycles.
+Remember there are lots of distracted drivers on the road who are not looking out for motorcycles.
 You have to look out for yourself.

 Louisiana Drivers Don’t Have Enough Insurance